Uniformizable foliated projective structures along singular foliations: Curves, foliations, projective structures and uniformizability

 \subsection{Curves}

-A projective structure on a (connected) curve~\(C\) comes with a \emph{monodromy} representation \(\mon:\pi_1(C)\to \mathrm{PSL}(2,\CC)\) and a \emph{developing} map~\(D:\widetilde{C}\to \PP^1\), an equivariant local biholomorphism.
+A projective structure on a (connected) curve \(C\) comes with a \emph{monodromy} representation \(\mathrm{mon}:\pi_1(C)\to \mathrm{PSL}(2,\CC)\) and a \emph{developing} map \(D:\widetilde{C}\to \PP^1\), an equivariant local biholomorphism.
 A projective structure on a curve \(C\) is said to be \emph{uniformizable} if it is isomorphic to the quotient of an open subset of \(\PP^1\) under the action of a subgroup of \(\mathrm{PSL}(2,\CC)\), and \emph{strongly uniformizable} if, moreover, this open subset is simply connected.
+A projective structure on a curve is strongly uniformizable if and only if its developing map is injective.